eesmith42/AccessAPO_OIWebsite/README.md

 Check the website (https://users.wpi.edu/~apo/index.html) to make sure your updates have been pushed!

 ## Troubleshooting

+When you update the website, it may only look like it is updated on WPI's end (i.e. the PuTTY window) and not on your end (i.e. when you open it in a browser on your computer).
+This isn't a problem with the process. **All you need to do is clear your cache for it to update on your end.**

 This is a new process for updating the APO-OI website, so if you are having any issues with this process, please contact the contacts at ITS listed below the **Contact Information** section of this README.